Gambrill State Park

-Gambrill State Park is a public recreation area located on Catoctin Mountain near the city of Frederick in Frederick County, Maryland.
-The state park is known for the dramatic views of the surrounding area that can be seen from stone overlooks built in the 1930s by the Civilian Conservation Corps.
+Gambrill State Park is a Maryland state park located on Catoctin Mountain near the city of Frederick in Frederick County, Maryland.
+The park is known for the dramatic views of the surrounding area that can be seen from stone overlooks built in the 1930s by the Civilian Conservation Corps.
 The park is operated by the Maryland Department of Natural Resources.

 Location

 The park is approximately 51 miles (82 km) northwest of Washington, D.C., and 53 miles (85 km) west of Baltimore on Catoctin Mountain.
 Gambrill Park Road is located approximately six miles (10 km) away from Frederick on Route 40 West.
 The park road traverses Catoctin Mountain, and accesses the campground, the trailhead, and the High Knob areas of this park.